BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 There’s more to consider than pricing and leverage

 Whilst pricing and leverage are key, looking deeper is the way to secure the best deals.
 For larger, and more complex loans, or loans against commercial or transitional properties, the contractual Ts & Cs and loan covenants are just as important.
-They can be complicated and onerous, hence developers need to make sure they use a solicitor or broker that knows their way around a Bridging loan offer.
+They can be complicated and onerous, hence developers need to make sure they use a solicitor and broker that knows their way around a Bridging loan offer.

 All large Bridging Loans (at least the good ones) are bespoke